isabella232/mobile-services.es-ES/help/using/usage/reports-customize/t-reports-customize.md

    ![](assets/customize5.png)

-   Puede personalizar este informe más.
-Desde iOS 8.3, puede agregar la métrica Primeros lanzamientos con un filtro de versión del sistema operativo iOS 8.3 para ver cuántos clientes de iOS 8.3 han actualizado sus aplicaciones y han realizado un primer uso.
+   You can customize this report more.
+From iOS 8.3, you can add the First Launches metric with an iOS 8.3 operating system version filter to see how many iOS 8.3 customers upgraded their apps and performed a first launch.
 1. Under **[!UICONTROL First Launches]**, click **[!UICONTROL Add Filter]**, click **[!UICONTROL Add Rule]**, select **[!UICONTROL Operating Systems]** from the drop-down list, and select **[!UICONTROL iOS]**.
 1. Click **[!UICONTROL And]**, select **[!UICONTROL Operating System Versions]** from the drop-down list, and select **[!UICONTROL iOS 8.3]**.